How Does High Humidity Affect Human Health?

 Even before you read the hygrometer, your body can tell when your indoor humidity changes.
 However, you have to know the effects of high humidity on the body to look for.

-1. You will sweat more!
+1. Sweating more!
 Effects of high humidity on the body

 Higher relative humidity equals higher temperature.
 For the human body, this is a very uncomfortable combination.

-You would think that you won’t sweat when humidity is high.
-To the contrary, you are likely to sweat more.
+You would think that you won’t sweat when the humidity is high.
+On the contrary, you are likely to sweat more.

 High humidity does not mean that the room temperature will rise.
 However, you are likely to feel hotter because the air around your body gets warmer and stays close to the skin.